Launi Skinner

-Launi Skinner (born 1964) is a Canadian business woman, with 20 years of experience leading several high-profile companies within Canada and internationally, including Starbucks US, 1-800-GOT-JUNK?, and First West Credit Union.
+Launi Skinner (born 1964) is a Canadian business woman, with several decades of experience leading high-profile companies within Canada and internationally, including Starbucks US, 1-800-GOT-JUNK?, and First West Credit Union.
 Skinner is currently chief executive officer of First West Credit Union, one of Canada's largest credit unions.

 Skinner joined First West Credit Union in 2010, four months after the January 1, 2010, merger of Valley First Credit Union and Envision Credit Union.
-The same year, Skinner established First West Capital, a wholly owned subsidiary that provides subordinated debt and mezzanine finance services to small and medium-sized businesses in British Columbia.
 Under Skinner's leadership in 2013, First West Credit Union successfully acquired Enderby & District Credit Union.
-Then, under Skinner's leadership In 2015, Vancouver Island-based Island Savings Credit Union merged with First West Credit Union.
+Then, under Skinner's leadership in 2015, Vancouver Island-based Island Savings Credit Union merged with First West Credit Union.

 Career

 Before joining First West Credit Union, Skinner served as chief operating officer of 1-800 GOT JUNK? and as president of Starbucks US.
 However, during her first year at First West, Skinner grew the credit union's net interest income by 37.3% to $129.0 million.
 Skinner's leadership between 2010 and 2016 saw First West introducing more than 20 new products and services, donating more than $2.2 million to charitable community causes, increasing total assets to $8.7 billion and adding more than 35,000 net new members, the latter a particularly noteworthy accomplishment in light of the flat membership growth trends facing Canada's credit union industry at the time.